 When a student reaches Year 10 teaching staff are able to refer students who they feel may benefit from having access arrangements for their examinations.
 Students are then carefully assessed for support in their GCSE examinations.
-The testing is rigorous and conducted by an external assessor, the support a student can have is dependent on the results of these tests and a history of need over time.
+The testing is rigorous and conducted by the SENDCo, who holds the appropriate qualification.
+The support a student can have is dependent on the results of these tests and a history of need over time.
+Students must have a history of need that demonstrates a medical or learning need that has a substantial and long-term impact on their learning.
+If you're child has not been on the SEND register at KS3, it is unlikely they will be awarded exam access in KS4.

 Examples of access support are: a reader, a scribe, extra time, use of word processor or transcript.